Charlie Dent: Post-political career

 Following his resignation from Congress, Dent joined the law firm DLA Piper as a non-attorney policy adviser.
 He registered as a lobbyist following the mandatory one-year cooling off period.

 On August 19, 2020, Dent announced his formal endorsement of Joe Biden, the Democratic nominee for the 2020 presidential election, joining other Republicans such as Colin Powell, John Kasich, Christine Todd Whitman, Jeff Flake, Chuck Hagel, Susan Molinari and John Warner in choosing to vote for the Democrat in the election.

 On July 6, 2022, Dent endorsed Democrat Josh Shapiro in the Pennsylvania Governor Election over Republican Doug Mastriano, claiming that Shapiro would 'unite the state' and that Mastriano 'is a threat to the rule of law'.

-ORL and funding questions

-On May 24, 2024, Dent appeared on C-SPAN's Washington Journal to discuss the formation of the group Our Republican Legacy (ORL) to facilitate what organizers call a "comeback" of the traditional principles of the party.
+On May 24, 2024, Dent appeared on C-SPAN's Washington Journal to discuss the formation of the group Our Republican Legacy to facilitate what organizers call a "comeback" of the traditional principles of the party.

 On May 15, 2024, Dent had been challenged by CNN anchor Kasie Hunt to reveal details about the funding of the organization.
-CNN's transcript of the interview reads:

-HUNT: How much money do you have?

-DENT: Well, I'm not here to say how much money we have.
-I can tell you, we have enough money to get us through this year.
-And we're going to raise even more.
-We're raising money from individuals and we're very excited about where we are.

-HUNT: Thousands?
-Tens of thousands?
-Millions?
-Where are we?

-DENT: Well, I'm not going to say.
-Well, we're going to -- we're going to be able to advance a program with digital marketing, with all kinds of things.
+Dent said, "I'm not here to say how much money we have," and claimed: "We're going to be able to advance a program with digital marketing, with all kinds of things.
 So, don't worry about that.
 We're getting started.
-We're going to be well capitalized.
-And we're going to make -- we're going to make this thing stand on its own for some time.
+We're going to be well capitalized."